gerardroche/gerardroche.github.io/_posts/2023-05-19-sesame-a-sublime-text-plugin.md

 ![Ali Baba overhearing one of the thieves saying "Open Sesame"](/assets/2023-05-19-open-sesame.webp)

 [Sesame](https://packagecontrol.io/packages/Sesame) is my favourite Sublime Text plugin.
-Sesame is quick way to open, add, switch, and remove projects and folders.
+It's a quick way to open, add, switch, and remove projects and folders.

 The name "Sesame" is a play on the phrase "[Open Sesame](https://en.wikipedia.org/wiki/Open_sesame)".
 A magical phrase in the story of "[Ali Baba and the Forty Thieves](https://en.wikipedia.org/wiki/Ali_Baba_and_the_Forty_Thieves)" from Antoine Galland's version of [One Thousand and One Nights](https://en.wikipedia.org/wiki/One_Thousand_and_One_Nights).
 It opens the mouth of a cave in which forty thieves have hidden a treasure.